Carry On (Supernatural): Production

 In January 2019, The CW renewed Supernatural for a fifteenth season.
 In March 2019, cast members Jared Padalecki, Jensen Ackles, and Misha Collins confirmed that the fifteenth season would be the last.
 Series creator Eric Kripke commented that "In a show about family, it is amazing, and it is the pride of his life, that it became family.
 So thank you guys for that."
 With 15 seasons and 327 episodes, the show holds the title as the longest-running show in The CW's history.

 The series finale was originally set to air on May 18, 2020.
 However, in March 2020, Warner Bros.
 Television shut down production on the series due to the COVID-19 pandemic with two episodes, including the finale, left to go.
 Showrunner and executive producer Andrew Dabb revealed that the season would go on hiatus after episode 13 of the season, broadcast on March 23.
 Dabb clarified that the series had completed production on 18 of the 20 episodes for the season, but the post-production process could not be completed on the episodes because of the shutdown in production.
 Dabb also assured that the series' cast and crew, The CW, and Warner Bros. were fully committed to filming and airing the unproduced episodes with its proper finale.

 In August 2020, The CW announced that the season would resume airing on October 8, 2020, and that the series finale would air on November 19, which was preceded by a special titled The Long Road Home.
-Filming on the last two episodes began in Vancouver on August 18, and concluded on September 10, 2020.
+Filming for the last two episodes began in Vancouver on August 18 and concluded on September 10.

-Original Ending

-According to an interview with Entertainment Weekly, the original plans for the series' final moments would have had Dean going to Heaven and finding a party being held in a version of the Roadhouse Bar.
-In attendance would have been various characters from throughout the series along with Kansas themselves performing their song "Carry On Wayward Son".
-The COVID-19 pandemic forced the studio to cancel this idea and the ending was rewritten.
+According to an interview with Entertainment Weekly, the original plans for the episode's final moments would have had Dean going to Heaven and finding a party being held in a version of the Roadhouse Bar.
+In attendance would have been various characters from throughout the series along with Kansas themselves performing "Carry On Wayward Son".
+The COVID-19 pandemic forced the production to scrap these plans and rewrite the ending.